cloudmesh-community/book/chapters/devops/iac-terraform.md

 ## Further Reading

 A more complex example of Terraform is given in the AWS RedShift section of the book.

 Terraform is really powerful, expressive, and versatile.
 We have explored some features and the basic workflow of usage.
 Please see books and resources like the "Terraform Up and Running" [@terraformuprunningbook] for more real-world advice on IaC, structuring Terraform code and good deployment practices.

-:o: we do not need to mention authors and publishers please fix throughout the paper.
-The citation is good enough.
-YOust do a bulleted list, but explain what you would find in it if needed.

-Another resource for IaC is the book "Infrastructure as Code" [@iacbook].